Ladykillers (song)

 "Ladykillers" is a song by English rock band Lush.
 It was released through 4AD on 26 February 1996 as the second single from the band's third studio album, Lovelife (1996).
 Known for its feminist themes, the song became one of the band's bigger hits, peaking at No. 22 on the UK Singles Chart, No. 18 on the US Billboard Modern Rock Tracks chart, and No. 15 on the Canadian RPM Alternative 30 chart.

 Background

 "Ladykillers" was described as a Britpop track and "a punky shot of Blondie-esque new wave".
 Lacking the reverb-indebted sound of the band's previous material, the track opened with "attention-seizing circular melody and spunky vocals" from lead vocalist Miki Berenyi.
 AllMusic's Stephen Thomas Erlewine said that it was influenced by "the direct, jagged pop of Elastica", but the band were annoyed by what Berenyi called "stupid Elastica comparisons".

-Berenyi confirmed that the second and third verses of the song were about Red Hot Chili Peppers lead singer Anthony Kiedis and Weezer bassist Matt Sharp, respectively.
-Berenyi condemned Kiedis's behavior that she witnessed during Lollapalooza, labeling him as manipulative and detailing an incident in which Kiedis asked her to accompany him to a strip club, as well as Kiedis's abuse of groupies that occurred during the tour.
+The lyrics are narrated in the first-person, describing several unnamed men's attempts at seducing women.
+Berenyi later confirmed the second and third verses of the song were about American musicians Anthony Kiedis and Matt Sharp, respectively.
+Berenyi condemned Kiedis's behavior she witnessed during the 1996 Lollapalooza festival, labeling him as manipulative and detailing an incident in which Kiedis asked her to accompany him to a strip club, as well as what she perceived as his abuse of groupies during the tour.